GRAINS-Soy struggles near 6-year low on ample supplies, wheat firms

 down 18.1 percent from July's record shipments.

-For wheat, it is not just the United States which was facing
+For wheat, it is not just the United States which is facing

 stiff competition from the Black Sea region.
 French soft wheat